 Concentrates, similar to edibles, offer an immense variety of options made from many extraction processes.
 The result is distinct textures and effects like rosin, shatter, badder, resin, and crumble.
 Concentrates offer more potent experiences than flower.
 Extracts also often come with an arguably cleaner high and more complex taste.

 That said, inadequate storage is detrimental to any positive characteristics.
 If you're wondering how to store dabs, storage is simple.
-Often lasting six months or longer when properly stored, concentrates like dabs, sauce, budder, and crumble should be stored in thick glass jars or an airtight silicone container.
+Often lasting six months or longer when properly stored, concentrates like dabs, sauce, budder, and crumble should be stored in airtight glass containers in the fridge.
+Rosin is typically best when stored in the freezer and brought to room temperature before dabbing.
 Smaller options, like shatter, are often packaged in plastic cases or envelopes, though exposure to the elements remains an issue.
 When using these methods, the product tends to be wrapped in parchment paper to reduce exposure to air.

 Vape Cartridges